nradulovic/pyeds/README.rst

 Hierarchical Finite State Machines (HFSM)
 =========================================

 Please, refer to Wikipedia article for further explanation:

  - https://en.wikipedia.org/wiki/UML_state_machine#Hierarchically_nested_states

 Source
 ======

 Source is available at github:

  - https://github.com/nradulovic/pyeds

 Other links
 ===========

+The following is a list of links to tools used by the project:

  - Sphinx (used to build documentation): http://www.sphinx-doc.org/en/stable/
  - setuptools (used for installing from source):